Ginger421/RockPaperScissors/readme.md

 # RockPapaerScissors

 ## Description
 This application is the game rock paper scissors.
 It was developed using HTML5, CSS3, and JavaScript, and deployed on GitHub.
-When the user loads the page, an onload event calls , If the user chooses cancel then a message pops up.
+When the user loads the page, an onload event calls a prompt, If the user chooses cancel then a message pops up.
 If the user chooses OK, then a prompt is called and the user is asked to enter  r p or s.
 Repo: https://github.com/Ginger421/RockPaperScissors
 Deployed: https://ginger421.github.io/RockPaperScissors/